houseofthe051010/Claw-Drone/README.md

 ### Aircraft build

 1. Build it like a normal FPV frame, like the one in the video above
+  * If you have a commercial FPV frame that will work, otherwise print the frame pieces in the INDIVIDUAL STLs

 2. Parallel battery connection